 More information is included under the topic Early Buckles Notables in all our PDF Extended History products.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Buckless to arrive in North America:

-Buckles Settlers in the United States in the 19th Century
+Buckles Settlers in United States in the 19th Century

-Buckles Settlers in the United States in the 20th Century
+Buckles Settlers in United States in the 20th Century